 You are almost to the end of cracking the SEO code!
 The last element of every great SEO strategy is backlinking.
 Often times this activity is seen as spammy or disingenuous, but it is anything but.
 Backlinking is simply the process of generating quality links from other sites to your own.
 This helps your overall ranking by improving your site’s domain authority.
 In other words, generating more links to your site will make it more credible in Google’s eyes.
 This is because when a site links to you, it essentially “shares” it’s authority with you.

 It is important that you generate a diverse backlink portfolio.
 That means varying the sites that link to you, their respective domain authorities, and the anchor text you are using.
 Doing so will help support all your on-page SEO, and improve your chances of ranking well for your desired keywords.

 There it is!
 That’s how SEO works.
 By ensuring you have a strong content, technical SEO, and backlinking strategy, you can start ranking for your desired terms.
-If you are still feeling unsure about the process, we recommend partnering with a digital marketing agency that can take the pressure off your shoulders.
+If you are still feeling unsure about the process, we recommend partnering with an SEO agency that can take the pressure off your shoulders.
 If you have additional questions, don’t hesitate to contact us!